omtcyang/iOPENText/README.md

 # iOPENText Group
-The Northwestern Polytechnical University iOPENText Group  Resources for text detection, text recognition, and end to end text spotting
+The Northwestern Polytechnical University iOPENText Group focuses on text detection, recognition, and spotting simultaneously.
+This project provides kinds of resources to help junior researchers follow this field's development.

+Welcome to star and join us for developing this field!

 ## Group members